Rabbi Harold M. Schulweis Rabbinic Seminar

 Theme: “Godliness: Implications for a Rabbi’s Work”

-Thanks to the generosity of the Harold M. Schulweis Institute (HSMI), the Ziegler School of Rabbinic Studies (ZSRS) continued the bold educational initiative for their rabbinical students during the spring 2017 semester, with the second “Rabbi Harold M. Schulweis Rabbinic Seminar.”
+Thanks to the generosity of the Harold M. Schulweis Institute (HSMI), the Ziegler School of Rabbinic Studies (ZSRS) continued the bold educational initiative for their rabbinical students, presenting a Seminar series “Rabbi Harold M. Schulweis Rabbinic Seminar” from 2017 to 2019.